cs3216/cs3216.github.io/coursework/product-design/index.md

 User flows should naturally intersect with each other.
 This is fine - real apps do not artificially limit the user in which buttons they can press.

 <div class="box">
   <strong class="milestone-counter">Milestone 5:</strong> Save a copy of your first user flow draft under a folder named "Draft 1".
+Clearly identify the main user flows.
 If your draft is hand drawn, scan or take a high-quality photo of it (make sure all important details are visible).
 </div>

 ## Phase 3 - User Interviews + Iterations